GabrielWasTaken/SevenX/README.md

 ## Donations

-If you would like to support the development of the SevenX Telegram bot, you can send Nano (XNO) and Banano (BAN) donations to the following address:
+If you would like to support the development of the SevenX Telegram bot, you can send Nano (XNO), Banano (BAN) and Ethereum (ETH) donations to the following address:

 **Nano (XNO) Donation Address**: `nano_18k48z84medbxyd4hzbibu86ibfhc3mi5cpshoxedbtkmryokwa1ags3pyhy`

 **Banano (BAN) Donation Address**: `ban_3dgdgzh87s3zdppinfkx1srytrhjkw36rkxrk96yecbkfsm991uzxji7y4f6`

+**Ethereum (ETH) Donation Address**: `0x465a1485a2abD982803EDd9a046fCFaD961256a5`

 Thank you for your support!